robofan45/ass2VRDF/README.md

 ##Clamp functionality
 The gripper of this robot consists of one "gripper" link and two "gripper_finger" links.
 The gripper is connected to the `gripper_base` link, which in turn is connected to the `base_link` of the robot.

 The gripper fingers are controlled by prismatic joints called `gripper_finger_left_joint` and `gripper_finger_right_joint`.
-These joints allow the fingers to move along the Y axis, allowing the gripper to open and close.
+These joints allow the fingers to move along the Y-axis, allowing the gripper to open and close.

 The `gripper_finger_right_joint` is set to mimic the `gripper_finger_left_joint` with a multiplier of -1.
 This means that when the left finger moves, the right finger moves in the opposite direction, allowing the gripper to grip objects symmetrically.